SuperZecton/etmsapp/README.md

 Flutter App for LTC E-Management

-Using BloC Architecture with Sqlite for database
+Using Provider for state management with MySql for database App created by Jovan Tan, Damon Lim, Darren Teh and Aaron Jed Fusana Bernardo